wuchangming/web-storage-cache/README.md

   // Replace the key's data item in cache, success only when the key's data item is exists in cache. wsCache.replace('username', 'new wqteam', {exp : 1000});

-  // check if the 'storage' supported by the user browser. if not all the  WebStorageCache API method will do noting. wsCache.isSupported();
+  // check if the 'storage' supported by the user browser. if it`s not supported by the user browser all the  WebStorageCache API methods will do noting. wsCache.isSupported();

 ```